The Unexpected Positive Effects Of Video Games

 At some point, though, the positive correlation begins to wear off.
 Students who play almost every day do better than those who play every single day (and also better than those who play just once a week).

-Spending time gaming is probably better for your teen’s mental health than social media, too.
+In addition to these positive effects of video games, spending time gaming is probably better for your teen’s mental health than social media, too.
 Teens who spend more than two hours a day on sites like Twitter or Facebook are more likely to have poor mental health, which includes psychological distress and suicidal thoughts.
 Researchers from Ottawa Public Health surveyed students in 7th-12th grade about their use of social media and psychological well-being.
 Teens who spent at least two hours on social media sites were more likely to experience symptoms of anxiety or depression.
 Similarly, researchers at the University of Missouri found that Facebook use can lead to symptoms of depression if the social networking site triggers feelings of envy among its users.
 Teens who engage in “surveillance use” of Facebook to see how their friends are doing compared with their own lives can experience feelings of envy, which can then lead to those users experiencing symptoms of depression.

 Jane Parent is senior editor of Your Teen.